lauragillespie/timeego/README.md

 ### Controllers

-Each HTML only imports controllers.
+Each HTML file only imports controllers.
 Each page has it's own file.
 There is also a global.js controller that contains logic used across all pages (header, timer pop-up).

 Controllers are the logic of the app.
 They are where we set up event-listeners (page specific or global), get data from forms, and make calls to our database files.

-### Firebase (Models) - Database.
+### Firebase (Models) - Database

 There is one firebase file.
 If this file gets too cluttered, we can split it into page specific files.